-The report also considered alternative developments - including agriculture, grazing, meat processing, tourism, forestry and forest products, cottage industries, and flora/fauna gathering for pharmaceutical purposes - and concluded that these activities could not provide the economic, cultural and environmental benefits brought by the Roşia Montană Project.
+The EIA also assessed a wide range of alternative developments - including agriculture, grazing, meat processing, tourism, forestry and forest products, cottage industries, and flora/fauna gathering for pharmaceutical purposes - and concluded that these activities could not provide the economic, cultural ands environmental benefits brought by the RMP.
+But while other industries do not have this capability, their development in parallel is not precluded "and to the contrary, [the RMP] solves several key problems for attracting investment".